Who else is on the meditation app market

 The founders were right — many mindfulness apps didn’t have breathing exercises at the time.
 The clients had only a vague idea of what they wanted, so we helped them flesh it out.

 For coding, the founders wanted to hire a separate app development team.
 But we could write the code from scratch ourselves — not only did we have every developer needed, but we could also get designers, managers, and QA specialists to join.
-Eventually the clients chose to stick with us.
+Eventually, the clients chose to stick with us.

 We used React Native as the app’s main tech stack.
-The client wanted us to additionally develop a landing page which would get the audience to download the app.
+The client wanted us to additionally develop a landing page that would get the audience to download the app.
 For this task, we used Gatsby — a React-based tool to build fast, beautiful websites.
 The founders saved money, and we spent less time on development.

 Let’s reinforce

 Is it a good idea to build an app like Calm or Headspace?
 Yes, because the meditation app sector is a trending area for your future startup.
 The amount of stress in everyday life only increases, and people desperately need creative tools to ease their minds and relax.
-Also, the meditation app is easy to monetize, because the majority of competitors have already implemented premium subscriptions and audiences are already warmed up to the idea of paying for an app regularly.
+Also, the meditation app is easy to monetize because the majority of competitors have already implemented premium subscriptions, and audiences are already warmed up to the idea of paying for an app regularly.

 Remember, when you want to build a meditation app, a solid idea and a reliable experienced contractor are more important than initial capital.
-Headspace started with only $50 000 in their pockets and grew into one of the biggest health apps in the world.
+Headspace started with only $50,000 in their pockets and grew into one of the biggest health apps in the world.

 There are some reasons to build a meditation app:

-• The demand for meditation apps grows and the profitability too.
-The average number of meditation practitioners is about 350 million people and your products wouldn’t go unnoticed.
+- The demand for meditation apps grows, and the profitability, too.
+The average number of meditation practitioners is about 350 million people, and your products wouldn’t go unnoticed.

 We define 3 types of meditation apps: